-Mary Ellen Hudner has been working at the Canton Food Pantry for five years and already has a lifetime of stories to tell.
+Mary Ellen Hudner has been working at the for five years and already has a lifetime of stories to tell.

 “People are hurting in Canton,” said Hudner, who runs the food pantry with co-director Carolann Browne and the help of about 25 volunteers.
 “Times are tough and they’re getting tougher.”

-Hudner said the food pantry is always in need of donations of food, diapers, laundry detergent, personal care items (toothpaste, tooth brushes, soap), and other things that cannot be purchased with food stamps.
+Hudner said the is always in need of donations of food, diapers, laundry detergent, personal care items (toothpaste, tooth brushes, soap), and other things that cannot be purchased with food stamps.

 The Canton Food Pantry is located at the back of the Rodman Building of the old Canton High School, 960 Washington Street, and services about 75 people each week who take three, four or five bags of groceries each week, Hudner said.